Vineyo/Taichi-Moxi/README.md

 # Taichi-Moxi
 An instantiation of a real-time ink dispersion engine called Moxi implimented with Taichi language.
+Supporting sparse caculation.

 ## Usage
 Just run the demo.py file.